devhawala/dodo/readme.md

 `domain`
 `chsDatabaseRoot`
 `strongKeysAsSpecified`
+`authSkipTimestampChecks`
-these 4 properties define the Clearinghouse service provided by this Dodo instance;
+these 5 properties define the Clearinghouse service provided by this Dodo instance;
 see [Clearinghouse configuration](./chs-config-files.md) for details